Show Your Valentine You Care With a Gift Children Will Love

 UNICEF Inspired Gifts run the gamut from warm winter clothing to help children in refugee camps to the Ready-to-Use Therapeutic Food and vaccines vulnerable children need to be healthy and strong.
 But if you want to give a gift that will help children feel proud and excited about their future, UNICEF Inspired Education Gifts are essential tools that can help them envision a better life for themselves and their communities.

-"I love to study science because it is easy for me," says Palunda, who goes to a Ugandan primary school that many children who've fled conflict in South Sudan attend.
+"I love to study science because it is easy for me," says 14-year-old Palunda, who goes to a Ugandan primary school that many children who've fled conflict in South Sudan attend.
 Palunda wants to become a doctor so he can help his community, which lies in the path of one of the world's most heart-wrenching refugee crises.

 Although an education is every child's right, the kids below make clear how much joy going to school — and your gift of a backpack, exercise book, pencils and art supplies — can bring.